 ∴ Used hour of the battery = Discharge capacity (Ah) / Discharge current (A)

-1. What is 1C discharge current condition at this model?
+1. What is the 1C discharge current condition in this model?

 ∴ Charge (or discharge) Current (A) = Rated capacity of the battery * C-rate = 4.8 * 1(C) = 4.8 A

 It’s means the battery is available for 1 hour by this current discharge condition.

 2. The discharge current value under 20C discharge condition is 4.8(A)*20(C)=96A This battery reveals the excellent performance even if the battery discharges 20C discharge condition.
 The following is the available time of the battery when the capacity of a battery shows 4.15Ah

 ∴ Used hours (h) = Discharged capacity(Ah) / Applied current(A) = 4.15(Ah) / 96(A) ≒ 0.043hours ≒ 2.6 minutes with 96A

 It means the battery can be used for 2.6minute (0.043h) with a load current of 96A

 The discharge rate provides you with the starting point for determining the capacity of a battery necessary to run various electrical devices.
 The product I x t is the charge Q, in coulombs, given off by the battery.
 Engineers typically prefer to use amp-hours to measure the discharge rate using time t in hours and current I in amps.